 The Borough first plows major streets for emergency vehicle passage as the highest priority.
 After that, clearing side streets is the next priority.
 Once all the streets are passable, then crews work on clearing snow from intersections, alleys, and parking spaces.

-In Stone Alleys they will plow when the snow is greater than 2”.
-Black top alleys will get plow under 2” if they are busy alleys.
+In stone alley ways they will plow when the snow is greater than 2”.
+Black top alley ways will get plow under 2” if they are a busy alley.

 The Borough will plow curb to curb if there are no cars parked on the street, but we are not able to return to clear street-side parking spots when cars are parked in them during storms.
 If you are parked on the street during a storm you should expect that you will have to clear the area around your car yourself.
 All vehicles shall be removed from snow emergency routes.
 Vehicles not removed from snow emergency routes by the time requested will be fined and towed.